beast-den/the-4-most-popular-Russian-sites-providers-for-dancer2-oauth-plugin/README.md

 # vkontakte-and-odnoklassniki-providers-for-dancer2-oauth-plugin
-A hardly rewritten Facebook provider to work with two Russian social networks - VKontakte and Odnoklassniki.
-And a slightly modified Providers package of this http://search.cpan.org/~blom/Dancer2-Plugin-Auth-OAuth-0.13/lib/Dancer2/Plugin/Auth/OAuth.pm plugin for Dancer2 framework.
+A hardly rewritten 'Facebook.pm' provider to work with two Russian social networks - VKontakte and Odnoklassniki.
+And a slightly modified 'Provider.pm' package of this http://search.cpan.org/~blom/Dancer2-Plugin-Auth-OAuth-0.13/lib/Dancer2/Plugin/Auth/OAuth.pm plugin for Dancer2 framework.

 I liked the plugin pretty much when used it with my webpage.
 But it was unable to handle with Russian sites mentioned above.
 I made an effort to make the plugin work with those two.
 Fortunately, I have succeded, and now can publish my efforts.
 I hope someone may find them useful.

 Configuration of Vk and Ok is as simple as all other supported providers.
-Just copy VKontakte.pm and Odnoklassniki.pm into Providers directory and replace Providers.pm with my version and add something like the following to your providers and you all set.
-So here is my working configuration of the whole plugin:
+Just copy 'VKontakte.pm' and 'Odnoklassniki.pm' into 'Provider' directory and replace 'Provider.pm' with my version and add something like the following to your providers and you all set.
+So here is my working configuration of the plugin:

 <pre>
 plugins: